A fairy tale Orient Express

 Since there were kings, princes, princesses, politicians, writers and agents among the guests of the fairy tale train, their gossip was present!

-It was among the rumors that the Bulgarian King Ferdinand locked himself in the bathroom for fear of being assassinated during his trip, and that the Belgian King Leopold II boarded the train with the desire to infiltrate a Turkish harem in Istanbul.
+It was among the rumours that the Bulgarian King Ferdinand locked himself in the bathroom for fear of being assassinated during his trip, and that the Belgian King Leopold II boarded the train with the desire to infiltrate a Turkish harem in Istanbul.

-While another Bulgarian King, Boris I, used the train on Bulgarian territory and speeding at excessive speed, it was reported that one of the French presidents, Paul Deschanel, fell from the Orient Express at night and was rescued with a minor abrasion.
+While another Bulgarian King, Boris I, used the train on Bulgarian territory and was speeding at excessive speed, it was reported that one of the French presidents, Paul Deschanel, fell from the Orient Express at night and was rescued with a minor abrasion.

-The Orient Express returned to Italy
+The Orient Express returned to Italy.

 And back to Italy, the legendary and romantic vintage train on which the story of slow travel par excellence flows and is told, seeing the world from the window.
 The train, which is a work of art in itself, an art deco masterpiece expertly preserved by Belmond (joined its portfolio of luxury hotels and travel Belmond Train, Europe), finally, in 2023 (on April 27 first departure ) returned to the Eternal City of the Grand Tour with the new itinerary that connects Paris crossing Italy with stops for embarkation also in Florence and Venice.

 The luxury and relaxation are constantly bathed in sips of champagne, from the breakfast served in the cabin, to the afternoon tea, to the elegant canapés offered during the aperitif in the bar carriage 3674, the warm heart of the train, while the French chef Jean Imbert, of all the culinary offer of the train, offers every day gastronomic experiences and itineraries that combine the grandeur of the golden age of rail travel with seasonality and the use of excellent products from local artisans present along all the routes for always different tastings inspired by the moment.
 Furthermore, in the 3674 bar carriage, fun and conviviality are complemented by signature cocktails and the live notes of the pianist that resonate until late at night.
-Part of the charm of a trip on the Venice Simplon-Orient-Express is the atmosphere that echoes the glories of other times when the passengers themselves contribute to the creation, almost as if it were a show in which a scene is played out every hour.
+Part of the charm of a trip on the Venice Simplon-Orient-Express is the atmosphere that echoes the glories of other times when the passengers contribute to the creation, almost as if it were a show in which a scene is played out every hour.
 For example, wear an evening dress (it is mandatory) for the refined dinner.
 Returning in the evening, the cabin was prepared and “reconditioned” to spend an unforgettable night on the tracks towards the destination city.
 Just like when in those silk and velvet-lined carriages, bejewelled ladies in long dresses paraded by, and tuxedo-clad gentlemen played cards until dawn.

 Do you also have a dream?
 There is room for every dream in this carriage… Have a good trip!